Relieve Chronic Constipation for Good!

 If you have chronic constipation, you need to take an active role in assuring you have plenty of the friendly bacteria in your intestines to assist digestion.
 You should replenish and stabilize your body's supply of friendly bacteria with proper diet and probiotics and/or digestive enzymes regularly.

 Moderate oil consumption seems to help some people with chronic constipation.
-A daily tablespoon of extra virgin olive oil could do the trick and help boost omega 3 fatty oils in your body.
+A daily tablespoon of extra virgin olive oil could do the trick and help boost omega fats in your body.
 Just remember that too much rich oils can raise cholesterol levels so don't overdo it.
 However, get the right daily serving and you may find that your cholesterol levels have dropped.

-In addition, mineral oil also helps produce bowel activity by coating the inside of the colon with a thin layer of oil.
+In addition, castor oil and mineral oil helps produce bowel activity by coating the inside of the colon with a thin layer of oil.
 This which helps retain water in the colon and adds moisture and bulk to the stool.

 'Once a day' is the staple of what we are taught to believe is normal, especially in the U.S. But the fact is that it’s not 'normal'.
-There are many ways to help aid chronic constipation that are totally natural and work better than costly prescription drugs.
+There are many ways to help aid chronic constipation that are totally natural and work better than costly and sometimes toxic prescription drugs.

 There are two kinds available; soluble and insoluble.
 Although both kinds are important in your diet, soluble fiber gives your intestines extra zing when you don't use the bathroom regularly.
 Most of the starchy vegetables contain soluble fiber as do oats, apples, lentils, and barley, which helps ease defecation.